-Inmates who have complaints, concerning their conditions of confinement, facility policies, procedures of medical treatment given will be afforded the opportunity to register a grievance.
-In the event you choose to submit a grievance you may do so on a "hard copy" grievance form or by using the Kiosk system.
+Inmates who have complaints concerning their conditions of confinement, facility policies and procedures, or medical treatment given will be afforded the opportunity to register a grievance.
+Any inmate wishing to file a grievance must first identify and attempt to resolve the issue, via inmate request on the kiosk system, with the staff member or department prior to completing the formal grievance form.
+If no inmate request has been previously submitted regarding your complaint, then the formal grievance form will be returned to you.
 Forms may be obtained from any Pod Deputy upon request.
 Inmates have 7 days to file a grievance after the incident occurs or they become aware of facts giving them the right to file a grievance.
 In the event of emergencies, or if extenuating circumstance arise, the complainant inmate shall have an additional 7 days, for a total of 14 days from the date of the incident, to file a grievance.
 All medical grievances will be handled by the medical staff.

-These are three stages of a grievance:
+These are two types of grievance: